meain/refer/README.md

    - Generates an embedding for your search query
    - Uses SQLite's vector similarity search to find matches
    - Returns results sorted by relevance

-## License

-MIT License - see LICENSE file for details